 Seemingly healthy, happy dogs may still develop the disease no matter what you do, but keeping them otherwise healthy will put them in the best position for a successful recovery.

-Signs of Dog Cancer
+Signs of Cancer in Dogs

 Symptoms of cancer in dogs can sometimes be hard to identify, and will vary based on the type of cancer and location, stage, etc. A veterinarian will always be the one to make a diagnosis, but there are some things you can look for.

-Most canine cancers will appear as tumors under a dog’s skin.
+- style=”font-weight: 400;”>Swelling below the elbow or near the knee Most canine cancers will appear as tumors under a dog’s skin.
 Osteosarcoma mostly develops in a dog’s limbs, so you will most often find signs below the elbow or near the knee.
 As the tumors usually form at or near growth plates, dogs affected by osteosarcoma will often have pronounced swelling in these areas.
 The swelling will cause your dog some discomfort, which is often first detected by lameness in the affected limb.

 Canine lymphoma typically appears as swollen lymph nodes that feel like hard, rubbery lumps under a dog’s skin.
 They are generally not painful to the dog.
 The most common and easy-to-locate lymph nodes are under the jaw, in front of the shoulders, or behind the knee.
 Lymphoma can also occasionally affect lymph nodes that are not visible from outside the body, like those found inside the chest or in the abdomen.

 - Vomiting & Diarrhea

 When lymphoma is present in the gastrointestinal tract, vomiting, watery diarrhea, lethargy, malabsorption, weight loss, and lack of appetite are the most common symptoms.
 The diarrhea is often very dark in color and foul-smelling.